TrecentSpace/paypal-nextjs-repo/README.md

 A complete PayPal subscription integration template for Next.js + TypeScript applications.
 This template provides everything you need to integrate PayPal subscriptions into your SaaS application, including trial periods, webhooks, billing management, and usage tracking.

+Big thanks to [aswinzz's paypal-nextjs-boilerplate](https://github.com/aswinzz/paypal-nextjs-boilerplate), it gave me the idea to make a template with additional features.

 ## Features

 - ✅ **Complete PayPal Integration**: Subscriptions, payments, and webhooks